chinedufn/swift-bridge/README.md

 `swift-bridge` is not yet production ready.

-We need to use it more before we can be confident enough in the generated FFI glue to call `swift-bridge` production ready.

-Right now I'm looking for feedback in order to continue to improve the APIs and the generated code.
+Right now I'm looking for feedback from bleeding-edge users in order to continue to improve the APIs and the generated code.

 I can especially use feedback from people with Swift experience, since I don't have much.

+I'm using `swift-bridge` to ship an application that has extreme reliability requirements, so you can rest assured that the core maintaners have a vested interest in addressing your feedback.

+---

+The `0.1.x` versions will not follow semver.

+We'll maintain semver from `0.2` and onwards.

 ## Installation